cnolasco-png/players-budget/README.md

 - If you run into missing tax or FX data during QA, ensure the server env vars are configured (`SUPABASE_SERVICE_ROLE_KEY`, `SUPABASE_URL`) and that the `tax_rates_by_level` migration has been applied.
 - For faster testing, the tax endpoint can be mocked locally (see `src/lib/tax.ts` test helpers).

+## Feedback & Social Proof

+Player's Budget now captures testimonials and activation proof to boost homepage conversion.

+- Floating `FeedbackButton` keeps a 60-second form available across the app. `QuickFeedbackSheet` collects role, NPS, key win, quote, optional media, and consent toggles, sending to the `feedback` table (status defaults to `pending`).
+- `ActivationSurveyForm` appears after an activation is logged, capturing attendees, QR scans, redemptions, signups, and a one-line outcome.
+Submissions create feedback records tagged with metrics so you never forget to gather proof.
+- `/feedback/new?token=...` provides a lightweight public page for sponsors to send quotes or video without logging in.
+Tokens are stored in `feedback_tokens` and validated server-side.
+- Admins moderate in `<FeedbackQueue/>`; approving updates `feedback.status='approved'` and refreshes homepage stats.
+Rejections keep the quote private.
+- Public homepage pulls approved feedback plus rollup metrics (`homepage_stats`).
+Components `SocialProofStrip`, `TestimonialsCarousel`, `ProofMasonry`, and `SchemaInjector` auto-render social proof and emit Review schema for SEO.
+A/B flag `homepage_blur_unlock` controls whether the last cards are blurred with an upgrade CTA.
+- SQL migration `supabase/migrations/20251025_feedback_social_proof.sql` creates the feedback tables, policies, AB flags, and a `rollup_homepage_stats()` helper.